mbalcerzak/BJJ/README.md

 # Brasilian Jiu Jitsu Survey 2017

-I am passionate about BJJ and Natural Language Processing - I found a perfect project to combine both.
-Data was provided to me in a .csv file.
+I am passionate about BJJ and Natural Language Processing and I found a perfect project to combine both.
+Data contains 63 columns and 887 unique answers.
 I cleaned it and visualised it.
 It's available in an interactive dashboard so that everyone can focus on parts they're th emost interested in

-Data contains 63 columns and 887 rows.

 ### Challenges I had / still have to overcome:
 - misspellings (and wrong question interpretation: neither Texas or 'Murika are a country :P)